-reflects the time stamp (or nonce) and cryptographic check value from the message sent by Alice back to the same thread, while prepending the message Text4.
-This attack violates one of the main requirements explicitly stated in the ISO/IEC 9798-1 introduction, namely absence of reflection attacks.
+The attack violates both agreement properties, because even though the apparent partner (Alice) has performed an action, she did not perform the expected role.
+Furthermore, this attack violates one of the main requirements explicitly stated in the ISO/IEC 9798-1 introduction, namely absence of reflection attacks.

-Summarizing, we found reflection attacks on the following protocols: 9798-2-3 with bi- or unidirectional keys, 9798-2-5, 9798-3-3, and 9798-4-3 with bi- or unidirectional keys.
+Summarizing, we found reflection attacks on the following protocols: 9798-2-3 with bidirectional or unidirectional keys, 9798-2-5, 9798-3-3, and 9798-4-3 with bidirectional or unidirectional keys.

-3 Repairing the Protocols
+4 Repairing the Protocols

-3.1 Root Causes of the Problems
+4.1 Root Causes of the Problems